ceu-lang/ceu/docs/manual/v0.20/docs/statements/loops.md

 for each iteration of the loop body:

 - **control variable:**
-    `ID_int` is a variable of a [numeric type](#TODO).
+    `ID_int` is a read-only variable of a [numeric type](#TODO).
     Alternatively, the special anonymous identifier `_` can be used if the body of the loop does not access the variable.
-    The control variable is marked as `read-only` and cannot be changed explicitly.
 - **interval:**
     Specifies a direction, endpoints with open or closed modifiers, and a step.
     - **direction**:
         - `->`: Starts from the endpoint `Exp` on the left increasing towards `Exp` on the right.
         - `<-`: Starts from the endpoint `Exp` on the right decreasing towards `Exp` on the left.
-        Typically, the value on the left should always be smaller or equal to the value on the right.
+        Typically, the value on the left is smaller or equal to the value on the right.
     - **endpoints**:
         `[Exp` and `Exp]` are closed intervals which include `Exp` as the endpoints;